Business Planning

 As a quick recap: you will need to formally form your business structure before you can apply for an EIN number.
 So if for example, you are looking to form an LLC, you will need to take that step first.
 Once your business is formed, you may apply for an EIN number.
 The IRS will ask for your business structure and formation date on the application.

-You can apply for an EIN number online through the IRS website which you can reach by clicking here.
-There are some exceptions to who is eligible for processing an online application that the IRS website linked above will clarify.
+You can apply for an EIN number online through the IRS website.
+If you’re applying by mail or fax, you’ll need to complete IRS Form SS-4.
+Please note that there are some exceptions to who is eligible for processing an online application that the IRS website linked above will clarify.

 What type of EIN should you apply for?